Nicki Minaj: 2022–present: Pink Friday 2

 After a social media hiatus, Minaj released a song collaboration with rapper Lil Baby titled "Do We Have a Problem?" on February 4, 2022.
 It debuted at number two on the US Billboard Hot 100, marking Minaj's 20th top-ten.
 On the Billboard Global 200, it debuted at number seven, earning Minaj her first top-ten on the chart.
 Another Lil Baby collaboration titled "Bussin" was released a week later, on February 11.
 In an Apple Music interview with DJ Zane Lowe, Minaj said her forthcoming fifth studio album was "coming very soon".
 She described it as "fun, gutta, and back to the basics".
 In March, Minaj and fellow rapper Coi Leray's collaboration "Blick Blick" was released—from the former's debut studio album, Trendsetter (2022).
 Later that month, Minaj surprise-released the standalone single "We Go Up" featuring rapper Fivio Foreign. ln April, she appeared on English television host James Corden's Carpool Karaoke segment, kickstarting the return of its broadcast on The Late Late Show with James Corden after a two-year hiatus.
 In July, Minaj headlined the 2022 editions of Essence Music Festival in New Orleans and the Wireless Festival in London.
 On July 28, she released a two-minute trailer of her upcoming six-part docuseries titled "Nicki", produced by Canadian production company Bron Studios.
 Minaj's radio show Queen Radio was revived and broadcast on Amp, a live audio service by Amazon, over two years after its conclusion on Beats 1.
 The show premiered on August 11 on Amp; episodes were made available on Amazon Music after airing live.
 It was discontinued in October 2023, as a result of the closure of Amp.

+"Super Freaky Girl", the lead single from Minaj's upcoming album, was released on August 12, 2022.
+Debuting atop the Billboard Hot 100, it marked Minaj's third US number-one, her first solo chart-topper, and the first solo song by a female rapper to debut at number one in the US in the 21st century.
+Minaj spoke on Instagram Live about her frustration with the song, which samples Rick James's 1981 song "Super Freak", being considered in the pop categories instead of rap for the 65th Annual Grammy Awards.
+Naming other examples of category mismatches, she said that if the song was not considered fitting for the rap category, Latto's "Big Energy", which has the same producer, would also not be suitable for the category.
+Minaj argued that her song was moved to pop to have less competition in the rap categories, alleging that it is part of a general corporate agenda to prop up newer artists over veterans.
+She added that she would have no problem with it being moved from rap to pop if they were "all being treated fairly".